-INTO’s Sian Rogers, a former international student in China, talks about her first experience of it…
+Sian, a former international student in China, talks about the first time she experienced the celebrations…

 When I was a student in China, I was lucky enough to experience Chinese New Year.
 The build-up was very exciting as everywhere was decorated red, as this is seen as a colour of good luck and prosperity.

 Myself and some fellow students decided to travel from Xian to Guilin for the festival.
 Travel during that time is quite an adventure – many people journey home to see their families and everywhere is very busy.
 The train was really full and we couldn’t get tickets for a bed, so we ended up spending thirty hours in a very crowded carriage.
 However, everyone was really friendly and keen to share food and stories with us.

 On the eve of the New Year, most families gather together to watch the CCTV gala – this is a kind of variety performance.
 I watched it with my friends and although we didn’t really understand everything, it was good to get into the spirit of the occasion!

 At New Year, older people give red packets filled with lucky money to younger unmarried relatives and this will continue every year until the person marries.
 Families also make dumplings together as part of the celebrations – they’re very addictive and much like at Christmas, I ate far too much and vowed to diet after the holidays.